Israel slams Palestinians' push to fly their flag at U.N.

 Last week, the Holy See's mission issued a diplomatic note saying it would not co-sponsor the resolution and demanding that all references to it be cut from the draft.

-Several days later, it issued a new news release reiterating that it did not object to the Palestinian draft resolution on flying non-member states' flags but without any reference to its earlier demand that it not be mentioned in the resolution.
-But it made clear it was satisfied with the status quo.
+Several days later, it issued a new statement reiterating that it did not object to the Palestinian draft resolution on flying non-member states' flags but without any reference to its earlier demand that it not be mentioned in the resolution.
+But the mission made clear it was satisfied with the status quo.

 Prosor said the Vatican issued the second statement under pressure from the Palestinian and Arab delegations.

-Neither the Vatican's nor the Palestinians' U.N. missions had any immediate response to queries about Prosor's letter.
+Neither the Vatican's nor the Palestinians' U.N. missions had any response to queries about Prosor's letter.

+In Washington, State Department spokesman Mark Toner said, "We continue to believe that Palestinian efforts to pursue statehood or endorsements of statehood claims through the U.N. system that are outside of a negotiated settlement, we believe those actions to be counterproductive."